STEP-tw/head-swapnillothe/code_review.md

     * poor fileName
     * poor idea to use index in filter in line 29.
     * Long argument list in line number 44.
-    * logical error * doesContainC function
+    * logical error * doesContainC function.
     * Condition should extract into functions in getIfHeadError and getIfTailError.
     * Duplication of Exports.
-    * Non utility function in util library
+    * Non utility function in util library.
     * Bad idea of using identity function by default.

 # ------------src/lib.js----------------------